Jordan: Market Profile

 Current Economic Situation

 Jordan is a fairly developed, yet small economy in the Middle East, with a relatively high concentration of services in its economy.
 Services represent about 67% of the Jordanian economy, with industry and agriculture respectively accounting for about 30% and 3% of GDP.
-Major manufacturing industries in Jordan are textiles and garments.
+Major industries of Jordon include tourism, IT, textile and garment manufacturing, phosphate mining, chemicals and fertilisers, and pharmaceuticals.

 In recent years, Jordan has emerged to be a refuge for Syrians to escape from their country’s military conflicts.
 Some 1.4 million of Syrian refugees have fled to Jordan, which are expected to cost the Jordanian government US$2 billion annually.

-Despite the heavy financial burden emanating from the influx of Syrian refugees, Jordan’s economy managed to expand by 2.5% in 2015.
-The growth was mainly driven by investment in electricity and water, finance and insurance services and mining and quarrying.
+Jordan’s economy managed to expand by 2.1% in 2016, and is expected to maintain a similar growth rate of 2.3% in 2017.
+GDP growth was mainly driven by investment in electricity and water, finance and insurance services and mining and quarrying.

-The textile and garment sector is important to the Jordanian economy, as it accounts for one-third of the country’s export earnings and creates 60,000 jobs.
-Jordan is gradually developing into a garments manufacturing hub for international brands including Calvin Klein and Tommy Hilfiger.
-These garments are shipped to overseas markets such as the US, which absorbed US$1 billion worth of garments from Jordan in 2014.
+The textile and garment sector is important to the Jordanian economy, as it accounts for around 10% of the country’s export earnings.
+Jordan is gradually developing into a garments manufacturing hub in the Middle East for international brands including Calvin Klein and Tommy Hilfiger.
+Chemicals and phosphate production are also becoming important export-oriented industries of Jordan.

 Jordan is promoting the country as a regional information and communication technology (ICT) hub.
 Jordan’s National ICT Strategy (2013-2017) has stipulated targets to be reached by 2017: internet penetration (85%), revenue (US$3.15 billion), investment (US$450 million) and employment (20,000 jobs).
 The kingdom is also keen to develop ICT sub-sectors such as Information Technology Enabled Services (ITES) and Business Process Outsourcing (BPO).